openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [MakeUseOf/Ryan Dube: 3 Audacity Tips To Enhance Any Recorded Interview](http://feedproxy.google.com/%7Er/Makeuseof/%7E3/HJQS5zu7UEQ/)

 "As a blogger and a researcher, I have to conduct a lot of interviews.
-Some months Iâ€™ve conducted two or three interviews a week, and many of those are recorded interviews, because many people donâ€™t have time to answer questions via email.
+Some months I’ve conducted two or three interviews a week, and many of those are recorded interviews, because many people don’t have time to answer questions via email.
 One of the nice things about recorded interviews is that they work well as an audio podcast either available for download from your own blog, or distributed as a podcast at any podcast directory.
-Regardless what you intend to do with the interview, one thing thatâ€™s for certain is that you want to develop a reputation as a professional interviewer that produces high-quality, interesting conversations with fascinating people."
+Regardless what you intend to do with the interview, one thing that’s for certain is that you want to develop a reputation as a professional interviewer that produces high-quality, interesting conversations with fascinating people."

 ###  For Developers and Programmers